Caguinhas/functional-light-js/manuscript/apC.md

 # Functional-Light JavaScript
-# Appendix C: FP Libraries
+# Apêndice C: FP Libraries

 If you've been reading this book from start to finish, take a minute to stop and look back how far you've come since [Chapter 1](ch1.md).
 It's been quite a journey.
 I hope you've learned a lot and gained insight into thinking functionally for your own programs.